ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 properties.

-value (string)
+`value` (string):
-: REQUIRED.
-The value of the access token as a
+: The value of the access token as a
     string.
 The value is opaque to the client instance.
 The value SHOULD be limited to ASCII characters to facilitate transmission over HTTP headers within other protocols without requiring additional encoding.

-label (string)
-: REQUIRED for multiple access tokens, OPTIONAL for single access token.
+    REQUIRED.

+`label` (string):
-    The value of the `label` the client instance provided in the associated [token request](#request-token), if present.
+: The value of the `label` the client instance provided in the associated
+    [token request](#request-token), if present.
 If the token has been split by the AS, the value of the `label` field is chosen by the AS and the `split` flag is used.

-manage (string)
+    REQUIRED for multiple access tokens, OPTIONAL for single access token.

+`manage` (string):
-: OPTIONAL.
-The management URI for this
+: The management URI for this
     access token.
 If provided, the client instance MAY manage its access token as described in {{token-management}}.
 This management URI is a function of the AS and is separate from the RS